 Figure 6.
 In-band interference

-This restores the ring-shaped I/Q pattern (bottom left).
+Use --anf 1 to filter it out.
+This improves the ring-shaped I/Q pattern (bottom left).

 Figure 7.
 Frequency offset

 SNR is good but tuning is slightly wrong (top right).